prooph/service-bus/docs/message_bus.md

 communication channel.
 The two most used protocols are HTTP request-response with resource API's and lightweight messaging.
 The latter is supported by prooph/service-bus out-of-the-box but HTTP API's can be integrated too.
-The QueryBus is responsible for routing a query message to a so called finder.
+The QueryBus is responsible for routing a query message to a so-called finder.
 The query indicates that the producer expects a response.
 The finder's responsibility is to fetch data from a data source using the query parameters defined in the query message.
 It is up to the finder if the data is fetched synchronous or asynchronous, so the QueryBus returns